-Boys should line up in an orderly fashion when collected from their classroom by staff member.
+Boys should line up in an orderly fashion in the designated classroom.
 When the bus arrives the teacher walks out with the children to the bus.

 Class Rules

 Class rules are set in each class by the teacher and the class and are based upon our school wide golden rules and our code of behaviour and which set a positive atmosphere for learning.
 These include a procedure for leaving your seat, going to the bathroom, getting the teachers attention, keeping the room tidy and safe for everyone, changing tasks and lining up and generally looking out for one another.